Hrishikesh-3459/assignment/README.md

-# Qzzo Assignment
+# Assignment

-Following is the assignment for the role of Django Development Intern
+Following is the assignment for the role of Web Development Intern

 ### Prerequisites